grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 1. Drag the cursor from a connection anchor on that element to one on another element.

-To remove a connection, click on the connection and then press the `Delete` or `Backspace` key.
+To remove a connection, click the connection and then press the `Delete` or `Backspace` key.

 ### Connection adjustments